darkling-thrush/notes/d&d/urzoa.md

 * wear a mismatch of silver and black armor, each adorned with Chains in various manors as if cobbled together themselves, using spears
 * bodies have chains, binding the souls to the bodies, break the chains and souls will pass to underworld
 * appeared recently, have been attacking villages and when they appeared the painting changed
-  * Why did they appear when they did?
+  * TBD: Why did they appear when they did?
 And, what is the purpose of their attacking villages?
-*
 * when Andropeclis killed, everyone bursted in blue-black flame
 * leaders
   * Krykon - Orc (scar, clouded eye), had signet ring, given to Deypho for investigation
-    * "Thiovanya was right, the box and the pawns all in one area." => longest reigning Oracle of Thespoe (a 7 day walk from Baromenes), he's dead and is "buried" in the Xorinófot Mountains in between here and Thespoe
+    * _"Thiovanya was right, the box and the pawns all in one area."_ => Thiovanya was the longest reigning Oracle of Thespoe (a 7 day walk from Baromenes), he's dead and is "buried" in the Xorinófot Mountains in between here and Thespoe
   * Andropeclis - Human (sickly pale), had sliver of The Corruptor's heart and signet ring (with Lulani?)
     * Splinter was reunited with splinter from Deypho.
 As Lulani held it, she heard a voice: _It promised me power, when I asked what it was, it said it was no one, but I am someone important.
 It said it could help reach my goals, if only I submit to it, find it, and complete it.
 The voice was much clearer once the other sliver joined with it.
 It was a very tempting voice that sounded sweet and mysterious."_